tecompufiv/custom-text-image-compress/README.md

 $ - `../py App.py` | If you need to call the python binarie compiler in order to execute the programm

-**NOTE:** The programm can show a partial work done by modifying the variable `haveToWork` in the `App.py` file, at the top of the code
+**NOTE:** The programm can show a partial work done by modifying the variable `haveToWork` in the `App.py` file, at the top of the code.

 ## Problem

 Linked list which contain segments of the text picture
-- Segment's starting x and y coords
+- Segment's starting x and y coords.
-- Segment height and width
+- Segment height and width.
-- 64x64 binary picture of the character (initially empty)
+- 64x64 binary picture of the character (initially empty).
-- 64 int array (result of the Hadamard transform)
+- 64 int array (result of the Hadamard transform).
-- Final character code
+- Final character code.

 ## Rules